 - 1 can of chopped pineapple

-- 2 cups of reserved pork stock (water used to cook pork) (see Note 4)
+- 2 cups of reserved pork stock (water used to cook pork or just tap water for vegetarian option)

 - 1 cup of hoisin sauce

-- 1/2 a tsp palm vinegar or white vinegar
+- 1/2 tsp of palm vinegar or white vinegar

 - 3 tsp of cornstarch